 For about five years in the 80s, I was a free-lance music writer for City Pages, interviewing artists like Bobby Blue Bland, James Brown, Claudia Schmidt, Nanci Griffith, The Persuasions, and Joseph Shabalala of Ladysmith Black Mambazo.
 I also reviewed albums, as well as performances by artists such as Sonny Rollins, Clarence Gatemouth Brown, the Neville Brothers, and Dr. John.

-For about ten years, I have been a contributor to The Villager in Saint Paul, and have interviewed and written about local artists such as Happy Apple, singer/songwriter Matthew Fox, young banjoist Adam Hurt, The Middle Spunk Creek Boys, Trailer Trash, and Harold Tremblay of Cool Disposition (and Harold’s House Party here on Fresh Air).
+For about fifteen years, I have been a contributor to The Villager in Saint Paul, and have interviewed and written about local artists such as Happy Apple, singer/songwriter Matthew Fox, The Middle Spunk Creek Boys, Pat Donahue, Larry MNcDonough, Katia Cardenas, Trailer Trash, and Hurricane Harold (of Harold’s House Party here on Fresh Air).

 From 2005 to 2009 I was a talent buyer and host for The Hat Trick Lounge in downtown Saint Paul, booking all kinds of bands, and often spinning vinyl between sets.
-Since the Fall of 2009 I have been deejaying at a number of venues around town, including the Black Dog Coffee and Wine Bar, and Amsterdam Bar & Hall in Saint Paul, as well as Bev's Wine Bar and The Dakota in Minneapolis, among others.
+Since the Fall of 2009 I have deejayed at a number of venues around town, from the Amsterdam Bar & Hall in Saint Paul, to Palmer's and The Dakota in Minneapolis.
+I've also deejayed for events such as weddings, birthday parties, and a 50th Class Reunion.
+I have been spinning at the Nightingale since February of 2014, and with a Sunday residency since June, 2014 for the Soulful Brunch, from 11am - 2pm, as well as appearing every other Wednesday night from 10pm - 1:30am or so.